Business Management Consulting 2.0

 BUSINESS MANAGEMENT CONSULTING 2.0: STRATEGIC PLANNING

-The shift from “knowing we are right,” to “how do we know are right?” is an important process that businesses and Management consultants undergo.
+The shift from “knowing we are right,” to “how do we know are right?” is an essential process that businesses and Management consultants undergo.

 BUSINESS MANAGEMENT CONSULTING 2.0: BUSINESS ANALYSIS

-This may require opening up financial statements, giving access to corporate meetings, allowing consultants to engage in corporate retreats and other business functions that give true insight into the challenges a company faces.
+This may require opening up financial statements, giving access to corporate meetings, allowing consultants to engage in corporate retreats and other business functions that provides genuine insight into the challenges a company faces.

 BUSINESS MANAGEMENT CONSULTING 2.0: TECHNOLOGICALLY SAVVY

-This is one of the largest shifts in the management consulting space.
+This is one of the most significant shifts in the management consulting space.
 Every month, more and more businesses leverage the power of technology.
-From the tools companies utilize running their business, to digital marketing and navigating the eco-system that exists online.
+From the tools, companies utilize running their business, to digital marketing and navigating the eco-system that exists online.